Hylas: Argonauts

 Heracles took Hylas with him on the Argo, thus making him one of the Argonauts.
 Hylas was kidnapped by Naiads of the spring of Pegae in Mysia when they fell in love with him, and he vanished into the water with a cry.
 His disappearance greatly upset Heracles, who, along with Polyphemus, searched for him for a great length of time.
 The ship soon set sail without them.
 According to the Latin Argonautica of Valerius Flaccus, they never found Hylas because the latter had fallen in love with the nymphs and remained "to share their power and their love".
 In the version told by Apollonios Rhodios, the sea-god Glaucus informs the Argonauts that "a nymph has lost her heart to him and made him her husband".
 Theocritus, on the other hand, has the nymphs shutting his mouth underwater to stifle his screams for Heracles.
 Antoninus Liberalis says that the nymphs changed him into an echo which again and again echoed back the cries of Heracles.

+After the events of the Argonautica, one of the Argonauts named Cius (or Polyphemus according to Apollonius of Rhodes) returned to the place where the nymphs had taken away Hylas, and established there the city of Cius, later to be renamed to Prusias by Prusias I. According to the Roman-era Greek geographer Strabo:

+And still to this day a kind of festival is celebrated among the Prusians, a mountain-ranging festival, in which they march in procession and call Hylas, as though making their exodus to the forests in quest of him.